jaylex32/Syncra/README.md

 ## ⭐ Show Your Support

+ - If you like my work and want to buy me a coffee to support me, you can do so here: https://buymeacoffee.com/jayross

 If Syncra makes managing your Plex playlists easier, please:
 - ⭐ **Star this repository**
 - 🔄 **Share with fellow Plex users**